Updated April 2021

 So evidently antibiotics have to work harder for the gram-negative bacteria as they have an additional tough layer to cross, so only some of the antibiotics have this ability (broad-spectrum – act on both gram-positive and negative bacteria).
 Chemical modifications are made to help transport across this LPS layer (extended-spectrum antibiotics).

 There are also some bacteria called ‘atypical’ as their cell wall is either absent or has a different composition lacking significant PGs in it (the bacteria called Mycobacterium causing TB, or some of the bacteria causing pneumonia, like Legionella, Mycoplasma and Chlamydia).
-So antibiotics have to be selected which act within the cell and not on the bacterial cell wall
+So antibiotics have to be selected that act within the cell and not on the bacterial cell wall.

 HOW ARE ANTIBIOTICS TAKEN?